apache/nuttx/boards/arm/stm32/clicker2-stm32/README.txt

        CONFIG_SYSLOG_CHAR=y               : Use a character device for system logging CONFIG_SYSLOG_DEVPATH="/dev/ttyS0" : USART3 will be /dev/ttyS0

-       However, there is nothing to generate SYLOG output in the default configuration so nothing should appear on USART3 unless you enable some debug output or enable the USB monitor.
+       However, there is nothing to generate SYSLOG output in the default configuration so nothing should appear on USART3 unless you enable some debug output or enable the USB monitor.